 Mobility and Opportunity for Valuable Employment by Upskilling Parents (MOVE UP) Pilot WFI is part of a six-city national pilot project funded by the W.K.
 Kellogg Foundation to help low-income, working parents move up the economic ladder into mid-level jobs along a career pathway.
 Through this pilot, WFI will work to help 100 entry-level minority parents of young children (aged eight and under) advance into mid-level jobs with increased salary, hours and/or benefits.
 The MOVE UP Pilot includes the following three mobility services for workers: Upskilling opportunities, Career development (pre- and post-employment), and Work/Income supports.

-City College is WFI’s accredited non-profit career and vocational college, licensed by the Pennsylvania Department of Education and accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
+The Workforce Institute’s City College (City College) is an accredited non-profit career and vocational college, licensed by the Pennsylvania Department of Education and accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 Articulation agreements are in place with Philadelphia University, DeVry University, and University of Phoenix.

-City College offers the following degrees (62 credits):
+City College offers the following associate in specialized technology degrees (62 credits):

 City College offers the following diploma (40 credits):

 · Have a high school diploma or GED